 |Typical A level offer||AAB - ABB.
 If you are studying a science A level, a pass in the practical element (where applicable) will be required.
 Please note, General Studies will not be accepted.|

 |Typical Welsh Baccalaureate offer||The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.|

 |Typical International Baccalaureate offer||34 points.|

-This course is full-time over four academic years (five including the Professional Training Year option), with 120 credits attained in each year.
+This course is full-time over four academic years (five including the Professional Training Year option).
 It begins with the Preliminary Year which covers key topics in Biology, Chemistry and Mathematics, and will underpin future studies.